gidavies/DevOpsLab/README.md

 - Exercise 3, Task 1 only.

+2. Confirm that the continuous deployment pipeline is working:

+- Make a code change in Visual Studio (such as adding a comment or a minor UI change),  committing and pushing the change.

+- Check the Continuous Integration build gets triggered.

+- Once complete the Continuous Deployment should be triggered to deploy the changes into Azure.

-2. Optional: Add a Release Definition Overview widget to the Lab Progress dashboard by:
+3. Optional: Add a Release Definition Overview widget to the Lab Progress dashboard by:
 - Searching for and adding the Release Definition Overview widget:
 <img src="images/CD-1.png" width="300"/>